GeorgiaDunnStudio is taking a short break

 Question: Do you accept commissions?

-Answer: I'm not accepting commissions or new projects at this time, my apologies.
-Again, it's just time, between taking care of my kids and writing the comic there is no time for commissions.
+Answer: Occasionally I offer special commissions for sale in the shop.
+Those listings will have specific guidelines and please refer to them.
+If there are no commission spots up for sale in the shop, then no--I'm not accepting commissions or new projects at this time, my apologies.
+Again, it's just time.
+Between taking care of my kids and writing the comic there is usually no time for outside commissions.
 Thank you for understanding!

 Question: Can you change this print to be different colors?
 A different animal?
 Etc?